bekhzod-akhrorov-vas/pre-commit/README.md

 # pre-commit
-This repository to validate pre-commit
+Git pre-commit hook to run tested and added